 - Prop: cast as useless and too weak for transport work, but given a light job at Reninghelst12

 And on and on and on.
-Millions of horses from all sides, only a few hundred ever to return home.
-All individuals, all suffering in body and often in mind, hopefully taking some comfort from those around them, both equine and human, and for the humans, often treasured as fellow travelers in the grind of wartime life.
+Millions of horses and mules from all sides, only a few hundred ever to return home.
+All individuals, all suffering in body and often in mind, hopefully taking some comfort from those around them, both equine and human.
+And often serving for the humans as treasured fellow travelers in the grind of wartime life.